mgsoyltd/Bux-Api-Pub/readme.md

 ### Generate public/private keypair

-Next, you will need to generate a public/private keypair.
+Next, you will need to generate a public/private keypair into config folder.
 The `.gitignore` automatically ignores the private key.

 ```
 node generateKeypair.js